sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-900	RLE Iterator    		54.8%	Medium
+run length encoding iterator.
+prefix sum on the element count and do binary search.
+->>

 <<-915	Partition Array into Disjoint Intervals    		45.7%	Medium
 partition into left and right, so that left[i]<=right[j] for any i,j.